PlayerG9/Filius-fileshare/README.md

 # Communication

-is based on the python socket library in combination with the [msgpack](https://msgpack.org/) package
+is based on the python socket library the serialization is either done with the [msgpack](https://msgpack.org/) package or the python-internal [marshal](https://docs.python.org/3.10/library/marshal.html) package